NESCent/hip_hack_howto/manuscript.md

 ####Communication Technology
 The nature of a hackathon makes heavy use of a variety of communication technologies likely.
 Experience indicates that the organizers should choose preferred technologies in advance and try to get users to stick with this set.
 Consistency among participants becomes very important, both for general communication and for archiving.
 In one hackathon involving remote participants, a particular group was using one communication technology before lunch and then switched, without announcement, to another technology after lunch.
 Remote participants had no way of knowing this and were left out of discussion until this was discovered.
 In general, we encourage technologies which are free, open, and multi-platform, although the needs of a particular project may preclude some of these factors.
 Major categories of communicaiton technology to consider include:

-**Version Control**
-There are many types of version control available.
+**Version Control:** There are many types of version control available.
 Among the most popular, and the one we have used in recent years, is Git and Github.
 SVN is also very popular.
 An early hackathon used Google Code, but they recently announced this service is being shut down.

-**Document Editing**
-Shared document editing capabilities is essential, whether for note taking, concept planning, documentation, etc. There are many such technologies, including wikis, Google Docs, Mozilla's Etherpad, Github documents, etc. The most important thing is that everyone use the same technologies, otherwise documents get scattered across too many systems in too many different formats.
+**Document Editing:** Shared document editing capabilities is essential, whether for note taking, concept planning, documentation, etc. There are many such technologies, including wikis, Google Docs, Mozilla's Etherpad, Github documents, etc. The most important thing is that everyone use the same technologies, otherwise documents get scattered across too many systems in too many different formats.

-**Communication**
-There are many systems for direct communication, including Skype, Google Hangouts, IRC, etc. Even telephones.
+**Communication:** There are many systems for direct communication, including Skype, Google Hangouts, IRC, etc. Even telephones.
 These will be primarily used pre- and post-hackathon, but can be used during, either to communicate with remote participants or sometimes when teams are scattered throughout different rooms.
 Again, the most important thing is to decide in advance which protocols will be used and stick with them, otherwise some members may not know where or how to tune into important conversations.

 #### Travel
 The presence of an organization (e.g., NESCent) that can handle the logistical aspects of the hackathon is strongly encouraged.
 Travel arrangements should be consistent with the duration of the hackathon, ensuring that participants are at the location on time for the beginning of Day 1 of the event (which is critical to the overall event).
 The travel arrangements should also emphasize that the participation to the complete event is strongly encouraged (as often the projects start shaping only after the first 2 days of the event).
 Locating all participants in the same residential venue (e.g., the same hotel) will also facilitate interactions outside of the daily hackathon activities and develop a social infrastructure to the hackathon.